-In 2018, Sobeys joined as a partner to the Love Food Hate Waste Canada National campaign launch.
-The campaign brings together Canadian retailers, local and provincial agencies and non=government organizations in an effort to change Canadians' behaviours around food and dramatically reduce the amount of food wasted across the country everyday.
+Studies have shown that while food is wasted throughout the food supply chain, food waste also occurs at home.
+In 2018, Sobeys became a partner with the Love Food Hate Waste Canada National campaign.
+The campaign brings together Canadian retailers, local and provincial agencies and non-government organizations in an effort to change Canadians' behaviours around food and reduce the amount of food wasted across the country every day.

 Food Waste Tips

 - Keep it fresh!
 Store your food properly so it stays fresh longer